Friday Fact: Logic App Notes (a.k.a. Comments) are now called Descriptions!

 • Then, on your action or trigger, click on the 3 dots to open the option list and then choose to Add a description.

-• A new description section will appear on the action or trigger configuration panel, where you can enter your comment.
-Once the comment is entered, you can exit the action step by moving to a new action or collapsing that action.
+• The configuration panel displays a new Description section for the action or trigger.
+You can add your comment there.
+Afterward, you can exit the action step by moving to another action or collapsing it.

 Friday Fact takeaway